Zakariae-BAHARI/FitnessRepsCounter/README.md

 ├── src/
 │   └── main.py                  # Main application script
 │
-└── README.md                    # Project README file
+└── README.md
 ```

 ## Future Improvements
-- Add support for more exercises.
-- Enhance the accuracy of repetition counting.
-- Implement a graphical user interface (GUI) for a better user experience.

-## Contributions
+my future goal is to add the logic to count the reps for more exercises.
 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the project.
+If you have any ideas or improvements, please create an issue or submit a pull request.
+-> For questions or feedback, feel free to reach out to zakariae.bahari@gmail.com

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

----

-FitnessRepsCounter helps you stay on track with your fitness goals by providing an easy and accurate way to count your exercise repetitions.
-Whether you're working on pull-ups or push-ups, this tool will keep you motivated and informed about your progress.
-Happy exercising!